Felspar/test/README.md

         });
 ```

-You can also use the `.test` member of the `testsuite` which also takes an optional test name:
+You can also use the `.test` member of the returned object, which also takes an optional test name:

 ```cpp
 static auto const unary = felspar::testsuite("checks...unary")